 NOT BUILT TO LAST

 The cyber-world of technology is moving fast, and just how long can we expect a laptop to last?
-Well, from various sources and the warranty period given to most laptops, the indicative average lifespan of a laptop should be about two to four years.
-But of course, take that number with a pinch of salt, as it is still an average number.
+Well, from various sources and the warranty period given to most laptops, the indicative average lifespan of a laptop is about two to four years.
+But take that number with a pinch of salt, as it is still an estimated average.

 In reality, we can expect some laptops with a better build to last longer, and the not-so-good ones to last just as long as their warranty period.
 The way you treat your laptop will also determine how long it lasts.
 So what breaks a laptop?
 What is the average lifespan of various laptop builds, and how we increase it?
 When do we call a laptop “outdated” and go for an upgrade?
 Read on to find out!